andrewhao/dddrail-talk/README.md

   - And we have to model the pool
   - And we have to now calculate the complexities of this trip (PaymentCalculatorService)

+### Next: DeloreanEats - time travel food delivery

+How about we have the driver fetch you some food from your favorite restaurant from the past?

+- Notes:
+  - Uh oh, I've gotta calculate and adjust for inflation!
+How do i bill for something in the past, paid in the present?
+  - We chose "order", but shoot, that's kind of generic.
+Did we name this wrong?
+  - Hmm, now Payment can refer to either a trip or an Eats order.
+    Either may be nil.